Introduction to Engineering Disciplines (ENGG1800)

 School of Civil Engineering.

 Introductory lectures in Engineering Economics and Construction Planning, Foundation Engineering, Structural Engineering, Materials, Environmental Engineering.
-Each student will be involved in the erection and dismantling of an 8 metre high steel and timber tower in the Civil Engineering Courtyard.
+Each student is involved in the erection and dismantling of an 8 metre high steel and timber tower in the Civil Engineering Courtyard.
 Preliminary lectures related to the tower include safety issues, loading, static analysis, foundation calculations, construction management, engineering drawings and detailing, geometric calculations, and survey measurements.
-Exercises related to these issues will be performed before assembly and disassembly of the tower.
+Exercises related to these issues are performed before assembly and disassembly of the tower.

 School of Aerospace, Mechanical and Mechatronic Engineering (AMME).